-- Fresh leaves should be used immediately and can be stored in a plastic bag in the refrigerator and can also be frozen in ice cube tray.
+- Fresh leaves should be used immediately and can be stored in a plastic bag in the refrigerator and can also be frozen in an ice cube tray.

-- Dried leaves should be stored in airtight container and put in a dry, dark cool place.
+- Dried leaves should be stored in an airtight container and put in a dry, dark cool place.

-Cilantro is also called as coriander or dhaniya in India.
+Cilantro is also called coriander.

 All its parts are edible.
 Usually, its fresh leaves and dried seeds are used in food.